kranners/hyper-mcp/README.md

 The server will prefer arguments over environment variables over `~/.cursor/jailbreak.mcp.json`.

-3. It's strongly recommended here to configure a `default` mode, this will be a list of all the server capabilities you want enabled by default.
+3. From here, you need to configure a `default` mode.
 ```json
 {
   "mcpServers": {